buy naltrexone

 4. People who have received organ transplants and who therefore are taking immunosuppressive medication on a permanent basis are cautioned against the use of LDN.

-It is important to note that full-dose Naltrexone can potentiate a disease rather than inhibit it!
+It is important to note that a full dose of Naltrexone can potentiate a disease rather than inhibit it!

 1. B Bihari (1995) Efficacy of low dose naltrexone as an immune stabilizing agent for the treatment of HIV/AIDS https://www.ncbi.nlm.nih.gov/pubmed/11361353